junxit/us-congress-bills-109/bill.md

 ## § 4.
 Partners for fish and wildlife program

 -  The Secretary shall carry out the Partners for Fish and Wildlife Program within the United States Fish and Wildlife Service to provide technical and financial assistance to private landowners for the conduct of voluntary projects to benefit Federal trust species by promoting habitat improvement, habitat restoration, habitat enhancement, and habitat establishment.

+## § 4.
+Partners for fish and wildlife program

+The Secretary shall carry out the Partners for Fish and Wildlife Program within the United States Fish and Wildlife Service to provide—

+- **(1)** technical and financial assistance to private landowners for the conduct of voluntary projects to benefit Federal trust species by promoting habitat improvement, habitat restoration, habitat enhancement, and habitat establishment; and
+- **(2)** technical assistance to other public and private entities regarding fish and wildlife habitat restoration on private land.

 ## § 5.
 Authorization of appropriations